pbenard73/reactizy/README.md

 *The three methods need to be called at the end of the main component's constructor with : `fusion.call(this, // OnePartialComponent, AnotherOne, AndAnotherOne)`*

 In order to merge a full partial component (reduxers, state, methods) you need to use the HOC `withReactizy`

+**Nb :** *If the component is not extending `React.Component`, the properties of partials won't be merged, only the reduxers.
+It's not recommended to merge partials on a single function*

 ### Full merge with Reduxers